Locals share their favourite South African getaways

-Just in time for the holidays, we asked local South Africans to share their favourite South African holiday destinations and getaways with us.
-From popular destinations like Knysna and the Kruger National Park to lesser known gems like Barrydale, Beaverlac and Prince’s Grant, here are their favourites…
+Just in time for the holidays, we asked locals to share their favourite South African getaways and holiday destinations with us.
+From ever-popular destinations like Knysna and the Kruger National Park to lesser known gems like Barrydale, Beaverlac and Prince’s Grant, here are their favourites…

 We hope they inspire you to travel locally this holiday season.
 Because … Local is totally Lekker!